 Insulator is a material or a device which restrics the flow of free electrons (or charge).

 The symbolic representation of the insulator:

-Moreover, the insulating material plays an important role in making of various electrical and electronic circuit and overhead power system.
+Moreover, the insulating material plays an important role in the making of various electrical and electronic circuits and overhead power systems.

 Insulator has very high resistivity (offers very high resistance).
 Due to this high resistance, electrical current does not flow from one point to another.

 Insulators have some specific properties that make them different from other electrical devices.